 Current Action: Renewal without change to the existing regulations.

-Affected Public: Businesses or other for-profit institutions, and non-profit institutions.
+Affected Public: Businesses and other for-profit institutions.

 Estimated Burden: The administrative burden of 1 hour is assigned to maintain the requirement in force.
 The burden for actual reporting is reflected in OMB Control number 1506-0065.

 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection of information displays a valid OMB control number.
 Records required to be retained under the BSA must be retained for five years.
 Generally, information collected pursuant to the BSA is confidential, but may be shared as provided by law with regulatory and law enforcement authorities.